Svarozhits: Polabian Slavs

 Svarozhits first appears in a text concerning the Polabian Slavs.
-The Christian monk Bruno of Querfurt, in a letter to king Henry II in 1008, writes to end his alliance with the pagan Veleti, make peace with Boleslav the Brave, and resume christianization missions among the Slavs:
+The Christian monk Bruno of Querfurt, in a letter to king Henry II in 1008, writes to end his alliance with the pagan Veleti, make peace with Bolesław I the Brave, and resume christianization missions among the Slavs:

 Henry II continued his alliance with the Veleti despite criticism from the clergy.
 For this reason, around 1018, the bishop and chronicler Thietmar of Merseburg, while criticizing the alliance with the pagans, briefly describes their religion in his Chronicle:

 The boar that emerges from the lake near Radogoszcz later in the Chronicle may be related to Svarozhits.
 The boar in European cultures is often associated with fire and the sun.

 East Slavs

 Svarozhits also appears in the Eastern Slavs in a homiletic work from the 12th century Sermon by One Who Loves Christ: "to the fire they pray, calling it Svarozhich", and in Sermon by the Holy Father Saint John Chrysostom:

 Ibn Rustah's work Book of Precious Gems may also refer to Svarozhits: "They are all fire worshippers and the majority sow millet.When harvest time arrives, they collect the millet grain onto a shovel, raise it towards the sky and say: “Oh Lord, you are the one who provides for us and we have none left".
 However, the term "fire worshippers" found in Arabic sources does not always refer to fire as a deity, but is an Arabic term for idolatry.